fbedussi/fbedussi.github.io/README.md

-I like to make things, to solve problems and to learn.

 # Who I am
-I am a senior front end developer.
-I’m expert in usability, accessibility, and test automation.
+I am a front end and JavaScript developer.
+I like to build things, to solve problems and to learn new things.
+I love to work with people different from me, but toward a common goal.
+I'm most interested in accessibility, usability, test automation and artificial intelligence.

 # Expertise
 I work in the web industry since 2002.
 At first as a project leader, then, from 2007 to 2014 as a free lance web developer and web marketing consultant.
 Since 2015 I am a full time interface developer at Yoox Net-A-Porter Group.